Tech-Tac/context-menu/README.md

 - Touch screen support
 - And more to come!

-For JS experts reading, this is my first public project, so your help really matters.
-This project is not perfect,
-so help out by creating an issue or a pull request!
+This project is still in it's beginnings, And so am I!
+So help me learn by contributing in this project!